KingTechnician/MyJournal/README.md

 * HeavyEncryption - .java file that uses the javax.crypto resources to perform encryptions and decryptions in AES-256, when given a key.

-* JournalWindow - .java file that holds the bulk of the app.
-Creates the main screen, along with the text file screens for opening and saving files.
+* JournalWindow - .java file that holds the initializer of the app.
+Creates the main screen.

+* JournalStage - .java file that holds a function that returns a Stage representing the window for opening and saving files.

 * OpenFileButton - .java file that holds a function that returns an ActionEvent for opening .mjor files.